beepmo/SolLolmon/README.md

 Possibly outside the scope of 210 project,
 SolLolmon can be built into a discord bot to help the user run Question of the Sol for a group.
 **On tick**, send the pdf in a discord server in step 3.
-**Any time**, let any server member perform these actions through commands on discord.
+**Any time**, let any server member perform 1-3 through commands on discord.

 ## User Stories